- Reaction - Solution

 The history of the economic crises we've experienced in America can only be understood within a framework of the Hegelian dialectic process: Problem-Reaction-Solution.

 - The government and big banks create a real estate bubble and blames it on homeowners that cannot repay their loans.

 - The people react by asking the government and banks for help.

 - The government takes Trillions of taxpayer dollars to bail out banks and pay huge bonuses to those working in the financial industry who created the problem in the first place.
 The taxpayer is left with the debt and austerity measures.

-by the same International bankers that have been active throughout our history
+engineered by the same International bankers that have been active

 Every major financial crisis America has experienced in her history has followed this same Hegelian dialectic pattern with the outcome being another incremental step toward world financial domination by an elite few.
 The International bankers create the Problem in the first place... the Reaction is the economic crisis... and the Solution is provided by the same bankers and bureaucrats that created the problem in the first place.

 In all previous financial crises, a state of war was always associated with the process.

 - The Panic of 1819 was the first major